 Many people make the mistake of believing homeownership comes with a unique opportunity to build wealth.
 Renting, they believe, is "this idea that you're putting money down the drain," Shiller says.
 "I don't think that's the right way to think about renting a house."
 If you rent instead of buy, you can use what would have been your down payment to invest in potentially more profitable investments.
 Whether this is a better financial strategy depends on many factors, including how long you want to live in one area.

 Shiller warned the world about the two big bubbles that devastated our economy over the last 20 years: the dotcom crash in the late 1990s and housing crisis from 2007 to 2009.
 That — and the fact that he's a Nobel Prize-winning economist at Yale — means when he talks, people listen.

 A few months ago, Shiller warned the world again about a potential housing bubble.
-As the graph shows, since 2012, we've been seeing the third biggest housing boom in U.S. history.
+As the graph shows, since 2012, we've been seeing the third biggest housing boom in modern U.S. history.

 "I think we should be concerned," Shiller says.
 "Home prices have been going up since 2012 at a good, strong clip."
 He says it could take awhile, but booms like this come to an end.
 "With the housing market showing signs of slowing down, the turning point could be at hand already for us."

 Did you enjoy this newsletter?
 Well, it looks even better in your inbox!
 You can sign up here.